rv3392/spotify-to-pocketcasts/README.md

 Before you start using this script please read the drawbacks as there are some fairly large failure cases where the script does not work 100%.
-The TDLR is that:
+The summary is that:

 1. Sometimes there are 2+ podcasts with the same name and in those cases syncing may not work correctly.
-You could end up subscribed to the wrong podcast.
+You could end up subscribed to the wrong podcast so to mitigate this you should verify your subscriptions after the transfer, and manually fix any errors.
 2. Sometimes the name of episodes is mismatched between Spotify and Pocketcasts.
-In such cases the episode with the mismatched name will not have its listening shistory synced.
+In such cases the episode with the mismatched name will not have its listening history synced.

 ## How to Use
 1. Install Python >= 3.11 and run `pip install -r requirements.txt` to install all Python requirements